 RESO has created new green listing standard by working with the U.S. Department of Energy's Better Buildings Home Energy Information Accelerator program.
 RESO also collaborates with the National Multi-Family Housing Council and their Multifamily Information and Transactions Standards (MITS), the mortgage industry with the Mortgage Industry Standards Maintenance Organization (MISMO), the Building Industry with the Building and Land Development Standards (BLDS).
-These collaborations make it easier for brokers to participate in multifamily sales, green home sales, mortgage transactions and new home sales.
+These collaborations make it easier for brokers to participate in multifamily sales, green home sales, mortgage transactions, and new home sales.
+Through the RESO collaboration with OpenID, which provides standards for internet identity, RESO is able to provide better security and ease of use for its RESO Web API.
 In addition, RESO is a member within OASIS, ensuring the real estate industry leverages global technology standards that complement the needs of the real estate industry.